What Retirement Savings Benchmarks Should You Consider?

 Further Tax Implications

-With 401(k) and traditional IRA withdrawals, the money is added to your taxable income, which could bump you into a higher tax bracket or even jeopardize certain tax credits, deductions and exemptions tied to your adjusted gross income (AGI).
-All told, you could end up paying half or more of your withdrawal in taxes, penalties and lost or reduced tax benefits.
+With 401(k) and traditional IRA withdrawals, the money is added to your taxable annual income, which could bump you into a higher tax bracket or even jeopardize certain tax credits, deductions and exemptions tied to your adjusted gross income (AGI).

 Losing Compound Earnings